Murodjon000/Houses-api/README.md

 - Houses and Favourites can be seen only by authorized users
 - To authorize users, this app uses JWT and  Devise
 - For cross site policy Rack-cors was used

 ## Front-end

-- The backend API for this project created by me and can be found in [github](https://github.com/Murodjon000/houses-frontendi).
+- The frontend of this project created by me and can be found in [github](https://github.com/Murodjon000/houses-frontend).

 ## Built with